Why honor moms?

 Someone might ask, How long do we have to do this?
 Let’s start with as long as she’s still here, at least.

 Listen to your father who gave you life, and do not despise your mother when she is old.

 Hear, my son, your father’s instruction, and forsake not your mother’s teaching, for they are a graceful garland for your head and pendants for your neck.

-You’re worth more, when you honor mom.
-Because you’re adorned with wisdom and good behavior.
+You are worth more when you honor mom because you’re adorned with wisdom and good behavior.

 My son, keep your father’s commandment, and forsake not your mother’s teaching.
 Bind them on your heart always; tie them around your neck.
 When you walk, they will lead you; when you lie down, they will watch over you; and when you awake, they will talk with you.

 They lead you.
 They show you the right way to go.